alefesouza/dotfiles/README.md

 # Alefe Souza's dotfiles

-This is repository with my dotfiles, including Vim and Zsh, and some of my settings.
+This is a repository with my dotfiles, including Vim and Zsh, and some of my settings.

 You can check my Arch Linux favorite packages on the [archlinux-configuration.md](archlinux-configuration.md) file.